gslab-econ/gslab_r/README.md

 ### Tools

-We use the `devtools`, `roxygen2`, and `testthat` packages as out primary tools in the package development process. `devtools` is a convenient wrapper for the functions in the others.
+We use the `devtools`, `roxygen2`, and `testthat` packages as our primary tools in the package development process. `devtools` is a convenient wrapper for the functions in the others.
 The commands below are from`devtools`, but the syntax belongs to  `roxygen2` and `testthat`.

 The `create` function initializes a package with the `DESCRIPTION`, `R` and `NAMESPACE` fields.
 The `LICENSE` file must be created manually, the `DESCRIPTION` file must be edited manually.